 ii.
 New canine handlers must complete the prescribed canine training course and successfully meet all course requirements.

 i.
-All canine handlers shall attend weekly maintenance training with their assigned dog
+All canine handlers shall attend weekly reconditioning training with their assigned dog

 ii Training and deployment reports shall be submitted monthly for inclusion in the individual teams’ training file for audit and review purposes and maintained by the canine supervisor.